hphelion/documentation/migration-overview-reference.md

 If 12.12 instance uses one or more cloud block storage volumes, you must transition the data in those block volumes to a 13.5 instance.

-The process for transitioning the data for block volumes involves creating and attaching a 13.5 block volume and copying the data from your version 12.12 instance to the new instance.
+The process for transitioning the data for block volumes to the 13.5 instance involves creating and attaching a 13.5 block volume to the 13.5 instance.
+Then, copy the data from your version 12.12 instance to the new instance.

 You can perform these tasks using a number of tools including: